Posted on Jan 24, 2013 by Tom Gilson

 I didn’t know.
 That makes rather a weak position to hold then, doesn’t it?

 Suppose you did look it up and found it false.
 The very fact that you had to look it up shows that the “unreasonable command” objection fails.
-For the command is unreasonable only if it is unreasonable in its context, and if we don’t know the context we’re in no position to judge it unreasonable.
+In order for the objection to stand, we have to know with pretty firm confidence that the command is unreasonable.
+If you wanted to look it up on Google, that means you don’t have the firm confidence you need to have, in order to raise the objection.

-Some biblical commands are not so culture- and context-dependent.
+Now, there are some biblical commands that aren’t so culture- and context-dependent.
 We can recognize them by how frequently and in how many different contexts they are presented, and by the strength of their connection to identifiable culture-transcending principles.
 By those tests, Leviticus 19:19 is clearly tied to one time and one place, unlike commands relating to (for example) love for God and neighbor, honesty, integrity, and sexual behavior.

-When atheists and SSM advocates laugh at Lev.
-19:19 and other culture-dependent commands, what they’re really displaying is their ignorance of their own ignorance.
-They don’t know the culture they’re denigrating; and either they don’t know that they don’t know, or else they don’t care that they don’t know.
+As far as I’ve been able to determine from my studies, Gordon and Fee’s answer is reliable.
+It’s a good answer.
+The point I hope you’ll catch here, though, is that it almost doesn’t matter if it’s the right answer, because it’s a good enough answer to illustrate the fact that when atheists and SSM advocates laugh at Lev.
+19:19 and other culture-dependent commands, they’re laughing in ignorance.
+They don’t know what they’re laughing over.
+Thy don’t know the culture they’re denigrating; and either they don’t know that they don’t know, or else they don’t care that they don’t know.

 See more on this from Tim McGrew here and following.